- Nix 67.2%

 modules/power/auto-power-profile.nix) - Gaming profile (

-modules/profiles/gaming.nix): Steam, Gamemode, Discord, MangoHUD, powertop - NVIDIA/AMD Prime offload drivers
+modules/profiles/gaming.nix): Steam, Gamemode, Discord, MangoHUD - NVIDIA/AMD Prime offload drivers

 - NVIDIA Ollama instance (port 11435, CUDA acceleration)